exonum/exonum-btc-anchoring/README.md

 **Important warning!
 Do not use this example in production.
 Secret keys are stored in the single directory on the single machine and can be stolen.*

-# Usage in your blockchain
+## Usage in your blockchain
-See [example](http://exonum.com/doc/crates/anchoring_service/index.html#examples) in a reference documentation.
+See [example](http://exonum.com/doc/crates/anchoring_btc_service/index.html#examples) in a reference documentation.

 # Next steps
-You can learn the reference [documentation](http://exonum.com/doc/crates/anchoring_service/index.html) or full [specification](http://exonum.com/doc/anchoring-spec).
+You can learn the reference [documentation](http://exonum.com/doc/crates/anchoring_btc_service/index.html) or full [specification](http://exonum.com/doc/anchoring-spec).

+# Licence
+Anchoring service licensed under [Apache License, Version 2.0](https://github.com/serde-rs/serde/blob/master/LICENSE-APACHE).